lubuntu-team/manual/source/4/4.3/software_sources.rst

 .. image::  other-software-sources.png

 To change where a source is downloading software from presss the :guilabel:`Edit` button.
 To change between downloading source and binary code use the :guilabel:`Type` menu.
 To change where the link to download software change the :guilabel:`URI` field.
 To change what distribution this source is for enter that in the :guilabel:`Distribution` field.
+To change what parts of the repository to use the :guilabel:`Components` field.

 The :guilabel:`Updates` tab allows you set which software updates you would like to subscribe to, in this case :guilabel:`Important security updates`, :guilabel:`Recommended updates`, :guilabel:`Pre-released `, and :guilabel:`Unsupported updates`.
 You can also set how frequently your system will automatically check for updates to the right of :guilabel:`Check for updates` and what actions it should take, namely notify you, download (without notification), or install updates.
 You can also specify which releases you would like to be notified of in the :guilabel:`Show new distribution releases` drop down, :menuselection:`Normal Releases`, :menuselection:`Long term releases only`, or :menuselection:`Never`.